The Two-Fold Miracle

 In return, Naiee offered his own contributions, as there were tasks that required his talents or small stature.
 He was able to squeeze through places that Nyaa couldn’t.
 Their strength was exemplified most clearly in collaboration, and this partnership was what made their journey possible.
 After all, “though one may be overpowered, two can defend themselves.”1

 The story of A Tale of Two Sons deals with the effort by the brothers in seeking out a cure for their ailing father.
-Having only one remaining parent, Naiee and Nyaa were determined to find the Tree of Life no matter how arduous the voyage.
+Having only one remaining parent, Naiee and Nyaa were determined to track down the Tree of Life no matter how arduous the voyage.
 And though under considerable urgency, they also didn’t hesitate to help those in need along the way.

 Consequently, the altruism that they displayed toward others grew in significance.
 During the adventure, they managed to reunite a pair of friendly trolls, rescue a stranded inventor, and prevent a depressed father from suicide.
 However, not everyone responded to the gracious hearts of our protagonists in kind.
 After finding passage through a warzone, they delivered a village girl from being killed in a ritualistic sacrifice, only to discover her true nature: a monstrous, shapeshifting spider.
 They battled the creature and triumphed in the conflict, but Nyaa collapsed from a mortal wound just before finally arriving at the Tree of Life.

 His untimely death was tangible.
 It made me feel as if my left hand was paralysed.
-I tried to move, to interact with the left stick and trigger, but there was absolutely no response.
+I attempted to move, to interact with the left stick and trigger, but there was no response.
 The elder boy lay there in stillness, severed from life, disconnected from my influence.
 There was nothing that I could do except use my right hand to compel a distraught Naiee in giving his brother a half-decent burial.

 There was hardly any time to mourn, unless Naiee wished to mourn his entire family.
-With the cure in hand, he held the sole responsibility to save the life of his father, to complete the quest that both brothers had started in the first place.
+With the cure in hand, he held the sole responsibility to save his father, to complete the quest that both brothers had started in the first place.
 Thankfully, the aid of a benevolent creature expedited his return trip and gave him a fighting chance.

 I did what gamers do in times of frustration; I spammed everything.
-And behold, the game was indeed “bugged”… For when I put pressure on the left stick — the one assigned to the deceased brother — Naiee started to perform the impossible.
+And behold, the game was indeed “bugged”… for when I put pressure on the left stick — the one assigned to the deceased brother — Naiee started to perform the impossible.
 Overcoming all limitations, he paddled as Nyaa would in a miracle that was both narrative and mechanical.
 He was actually swimming!

 - Ecclesiastes 4:12 (NIV).